NickPancakes/j-archive-play-along/README.md

 ## Features

 - Makes the game board fill te entire window size and resize reactively.
-- Round tabs.
+- Rounds are all shown in the same area, selected via tabs.
 - Replaces the exposed clues with the clue values.
 - When a tile is clicked, the clue is displayed in a large modal.
   - Which, when clicked again, displays the correct response.
 - Comments made during the game are indicated by a `✱` and are revealed on mouse-over.

-### TODO

-- Double Jeopardy Wager Amounts

 ## Screenshots